ChrisSantosLang/AiTournament/README.md

 [Other software](https://github.com/ChrisSantosLang/MADChairs) is available to run such games with human players (or mixes of human and AI players).
 This software is much faster for situations in which all players are AI.

 ## Installation
 You can open this code in [Google Colab](https://colab.research.google.com/) by following [this link](https://colab.research.google.com/github//ChrisSantosLang/AiTournament/blob/main/MADChairs.ipynb).
+Click "Run all".
+The output files will be generated in the Files tab (it takes about 3 minutes).

-The first cell, containing `!pip install trueskill` must be run once to initialize the environment, then the main cell can be run as many times as you like.
-This code is set to pull `schedule.csv` from this github repository, but you can modify the code to use a local file instead.
+The first cell, containing `!pip install trueskill`, must be run once to initialize the environment, but subsequent runs can skip that step (i.e. use the run button for the second cell).

 ## Expected outputs
 MAD Chairs is a game repeated for multiple rounds.
 In each round, each player selects from a set of resources (e.g. "A", "B", "C", "D" or "E") or selects to "skip".
 Each player who selects a resource no other player selects for that round wins that round.

-Running the code will output in three files:
+Running the code will output three files:
  * `{filename}_results.csv` shows what the players selected in each round of each match and how often they won (as a %).
  * `{filename}_stats.csv` shows how well each strategy performed against the other strategies.
  * `{filename}_submission.csv` is the file to submit for a Kaggle contest.
-It contains only the mean ewins of your submission.
+It contains only the mean "ewins" of your submission (see about "ewins" below).

-The stats file shows the "edge" and "win rate" of several strategies against each other.
-The standard competitors include
+The stats file shows the "edge" and win rate of several strategies against each other.
+The standard competing strategies include

  * **random** selects randomly.
  * **rotate0** selects a unique resources for each of the first players and skip to the rest and continues those assignments indefinitely.